 COSM37: East and South-East Asia in Global and Regional Politics

 Study the international relations of Asia from a theoretically informed perspective!
-This course provides you with the basics of international relations theory, and helps you apply it to make sense of contemporary Asian affairs.
+This course provides you with the basics of international relations theory and helps you apply it to make sense of contemporary Asian affairs.
 Go beyond the headlines to get a deeper understanding of issues such as the rise of China, North Korea's nuclear diplomacy, and the future of China-Taiwan relations.

 This course deals with international relations in East and South-East Asia.
 We begin the course with an introduction to basic theories about international relations and continue with a short historical overview focusing on the post-war period.
 We then move on to the following most important regional questions: power rivalry, identity and historical memory, territorial disputes and non-traditional security issues, such as public diplomacy, soft power and environmental and food safety.